OpenMined/PyDP/contributing.md

 ### Slack

-A great first place to join the Community is the Slack channel <http://slack.openmined.org>.
+A great first place to join the Community is the Slack workspace <http://slack.openmined.org>.
 - For support in using this library, please join the **#lib_pydp** Slack channel.
 - If you’d like to follow along with any code changes to the library, please join the **#code_dp_python** Slack channel.